Orbital-Web/Raphael/src/NNUE/README.md

 The starting line (`-s`) argument should be used to resume the traindata generation.
 For example, if the traingen was stopped at line 2000, you would want to pass in `-s 2001` to resume from after line 2000.
 Before doing that though, you should make sure the last line of the output file isn't incomplete, which might happen if you use CTRL + C to force-quit the program.

-Before training, you will want to set `-n` to the number of nodes Raphael searches in a second (can be estimated by running the uci script) so that at most, each position takes a second to evaluate.
-However, you may want to adjust this depending on your desired `depth`.
+You should also set `-n` to a reasonable upper-bound so that the generator doesn't stall on complex positions trying to reach the specified `depth`.
+You can also set `depth` to an upper-bound, such as 128, and set `-n` to generate a dataset based on the number of nodes instead of the depth.

 The actual traindata generation is done in the following way: